 What Is Cash 'N' Guns?

-Cash 'N' Guns is a party game which sees you taking the role of criminals.
-You and your friends, or family, have just pulled of a huge heist and now can't decide on who gets what.
+Cash 'N' Guns is a party game that sees you taking the role of criminal.
+You and your friends, or family, have just pulled off a huge heist and now can't decide on who gets what.
 You have eight rounds to get as much loot as you can.

 How do you do this?
 By pretending to shoot each other with foam guns of course!
 This is almost a friendly game of Russian roulette.
 You have the choice to shoot your friends or fire a blank at them.
 They must work out whether or not you are bluffing in order to survive in this game.

 The player who survives the eight rounds and secures the most loot wins the game.
 Simple.